Eye Movement Desensitization and Reprocessing Therapy

 Adaptive Information Processing Model

-Shapiro wrote that “the heart of EMDR involves the transmutation of these dysfunctional stored experiences into an adaptive resolution that promotes psychological health” (2008).
+Shapiro wrote that, “The heart of EMDR involves the transmutation of these dysfunctional stored experiences into an adaptive resolution that promotes psychological health” (Solomon & Shapiro, 2008).
 A theoretical understanding of how the brain processes and stores memories, provides hints to how EMDR helps clients achieve adaptive resolution.

 Multiple Memory Networks

 Brain science now knows that memories are not a simple library system where entire episodes are stored in one spot.
-Robert Stickgold, Robert Stickgold, Ph.D., Harvard Medical School Professor of Psychiatry, explains “there are different memory systems that store information in different formats and in different parts of the brain.”
+Robert Stickgold, Robert Stickgold, Ph.D., Harvard Medical School Professor of Psychiatry, explains, “There are different memory systems that store information in different formats and in different parts of the brain.”
 Each sensory modality (visual, auditory, tactile, and olfactory) imprint the memory in their region of the brain before passing the information on to conscious perception.

-Van der Kolk also wrote about this process.
-He explains that “memories evolve and change.
+“Memories evolve and change.
 Immediately after a memory is laid down, it undergoes a lengthy process of integration and reinterpretation—a process that automatically happens in the mind/brain without any input from the conscious self.
-When the process is complete, the experience is integrated with other life events and stops having a life of its own” (2015, Kindle location 4,766).
+When the process is complete, the experience is integrated with other life events and stops having a life of its own” (van der Kolk, 2015).

 Complex Systems of Memory Storage and Retrieval